t-web/Amazon-Product-Advertisement-API-Drupal-Module/README.md

 ####Media Rich Content

-Essentially "Components!
+The future of complex, yet scalable content and commerce is ripe for innovation. for  "Components!
 We need more components!" is the new rally echoing the Great Halls of Drupazon

-with a minimal developer API and some support for  Views

 What's that does mean for you?

+Let's be real you practically need 5+ years experience and cousins with a core contributor to get a

 Do you like designing cutting edge web components?
 What about developing creative